Syrian Armed Forces: Rank insignia

 In 1987, according to a Library of Congress Country Study on Syria, the rank insignia of Syrian commissioned officers were identical for both the army and air force.
 These were gold on a bright green shoulder board for the army and gold on a bright blue board for the Air Force.
-Officer ranks were standard, although the highest was the equivalent of lieutenant general, a rank held in 1986 only by the commander in chief and the minister of defence.
+Officer ranks were standard, although the highest was the equivalent of lieutenant general, a rank held in 1986 only by the commander-in-chief and the Minister of Defence.

 Navy officer rank insignias were gold stripes worn on the lower sleeve.
 The highest-ranking officer in Syria's navy was the equivalent of lieutenant general.
 Army and Air Force ranks for warrant officers were indicated by gold stars on an olive green shield worn on the upper left arm.
 Lower noncommissioned ranks were indicated by upright and inverted chevrons worn on the upper left arm.

 Awards and decorations

 Although some twenty-five orders and medals were authorized, generally only senior officers and warrant officers wore medal ribbons.
 The following were some important Syrian awards: Order of Umayyad, the Medal of Military Honor, the War Medal, the Medal for Courage, the Yarmuk Medal, the Wounded in Action Medal, and the Medal of 8 March 1963.

+Since the fall of the Assad regime, the status of these medals are currently unknown.